-Is My Credit Score Good Enough to Buy a House?
+What Is a Good Credit Score To Buy a House?

-To help you gauge where you stand, review the FICO credit score scale.
-It ranges from exceptional to poor — if your credit score is poor, you need to take steps to improve your credit before you start the process of buying a home.
+To help you gauge where you stand, review the FICO credit score scale and credit scoring model.
+It ranges from excellent to poor — if your credit score is poor, you need to take steps to improve your credit before you start the process of buying a home.
+Your creditworthiness is based on a score that can range from 300 to 850.

 With a credit score of 800 and above, you can get approved for a mortgage loan more easily.
 Approval is not, however, guaranteed.